-Qualified to be admitted to doctoral education is a graduate at second-cycle level in the technical or mathematical-natural sciences field or otherwise acquired knowledge in order to be able to benefit from doctoral education in the subject.
+To be eligible for admission to third-cycle studies, the applicant must have been awarded a second-cycle degree in a technical or mathematical-natural sciences field or have acquired knowledge in some other way to be able to benefit from third-cycle studies in the subject.

-3.2 Selection
+3.3 Selection

-According to 7 Chap.
-41 § in the Higher Education Ordinance (1993:100) and the current admission regulations at BTH.
-Selection is to be made in consideration of the applicants' capacity to profit by the education.
-The foundation for selection among the qualified applicants is the degree of capacity to profit by the third-cycle education, and the access to supervision and other resources in view of the planned specialization of the licentiate thesis/doctoral dissertation.
+According to Chapter 7.
+41 § in the Higher Education Ordinance (1993:100) and current admission regulations at BTH.
+Selection shall be made with regard to the applicants' ability to benefit from the programme.
+The basis for selection among eligible applicants is the degree of ability to benefit from the doctoral education, as well as the availability of supervision and other resources with regard to the planned focus of the licentiate thesis/doctoral thesis.